-We inspect food and drink establishments, body art establishments and tanning facilities.
+We inspect food and drink establishments, and tanning facilities.
 We conduct lead investigations, license wells and provide food-handling instruction.

 We investigate disease outbreaks that could threaten community health.
 And we are part of a county-wide emergency preparedness team that will work together to respond to any natural or man-made disaster that may occur in Champaign County.